 1. The Sabbath is the Mark of the True Church

-She wrote: “I saw that the holy Sabbath is, and will be the separating wall between the true Israel of God and unbelievers, and that the Sabbath is the great question to unite the hearts of God’s dear waiting saints” (Early Writings, 1963, 33).
+“I saw that the holy Sabbath is, and will be the separating wall between the true Israel of God and unbelievers, and that the Sabbath is the great question to unite the hearts of God’s dear waiting saints” (Early Writings, 1963, p.
+33).

-Since SDAs didn’t exist until the 19th century and there was not a single Christian group that kept the sabbath until then, it’s either true Christians had missed this vital truth for 18 centuries or this was a tragic drawback into the bondage of the Law after 18 centuries.
+Either true Christians missed this vital truth for 18 centuries or this was a tragic drawback into the bondage of the Law after 18 centuries.